REPALphilread/ReP_AL-3D-Lawn-Mower/Mower Arduino Code/Readme.txt

 This software is protected by the GNU License
 ---------------------------------------------

+PLEASE ALWAYS USE THE LATEST VERSION OF THE CODE!!

 Upload the MEGA code to the Arduino MEGA
 Upload the Nano code to the Arduino Nano
 Upload the NodeMCU code to the NodeMCU Board   (includes new code)